 So how does this seemingly complicated transducer with multiple components produce sound?
 Let’s simplify.

-The magnetic structure is made of a main magnet and several pole pieces.
+The magnetic structure is made of the main magnet and several pole pieces.
 The pole pieces extend the magnetic poles of the main magnet and form a small ring-shaped cutaway just slightly larger than the voice coil.
 This concentrates the magnetic field around the voice coil while still allowing it to move freely inwardly and outwardly.

 The basket is essentially the housing that holds everything together.